bitcoincashorg/bitcoincash.org/spec/nov-13-hardfork-spec.md

 Footnotes
 ---------
 1. The MTP-11 of a block is defined as the median timestamp of the last 11 blocks prior to, and including, a specific block
+2. If two timestamps are the same, the one with the greater block height will be used.
+See [GetSuitableBlock](https://github.com/Bitcoin-ABC/bitcoin-abc/commit/be51cf295c239ff6395a0aa67a3e13906aca9cb2#diff-ba91592f703a9d0badf94e67144bc0aaR208)
-2. Chainwork for a Block (B) is the sum of block proofs from the genesis block to B.  Block proofs is defined in [chain.cpp](https://github.com/Bitcoin-ABC/bitcoin-abc/blob/master/src/chain.cpp#L132)
+3. Chainwork for a Block (B) is the sum of block proofs from the genesis block to B.  Block proofs is defined in [chain.cpp](https://github.com/Bitcoin-ABC/bitcoin-abc/blob/d8eac91f8d16716eed0ad11ccac420122280bb13/src/chain.cpp#L132)